![]() |

 Great Chart yet again, was in 991 when Olaf Tryggvasson a Norwegian Viking with 93 ships and over three thousand men landed

+and savagely attacked Folkestone ravaging a wide swathe of south-east Kent.
 Great Chart was simply entered as Certh in the Domesday Book - obviously a later rendition of Cert.
 The village sign has 'Certh

 1066' included on its border as the second name from the past.
 (The Conquest date of 1066 is used instead of the survey completion

+date, 1086, because of its historic significance).
 Domesday concludes this look at Great Chart's Anglo-Saxon beginnings.
 However, it must be noted that there are two other important

 inclusions on the sign.
 One is the third name (of many) given to the village in the past.
 'Charte Magna' was found on a map